SESAME-Synchrotron/SEDSS/README.md

 Examples of methods:

+1. Minimize the "line of code" among the projects.
-1. Standered CLI messages/quistions
+2. Standered CLI messages/quistions
-2. Standered GUI messages/questions
+3. Standered GUI messages/questions
-3. A method to calculate theta.
+4. A method to calculate theta.
-4. etc.. (see the code for more detiles)
+5. etc.. (see the code for more detiles)